 Risk is inherent in the QNB Group's activities, but it is managed through a process of established mechanisms that identify, assess, monitor and control those risks.
 The success of the QNB Group's risk management framework is focused largely on encouraging pre-determined roles and responsibilities from the Board of Directors and Group Board Risk Committee level, down to the various executive managers, senior managers and individual employees.
-This process of risk management is critical to the QNB Group's continuing profitability, and each individual within the QNB Group is accountable for the risk exposures relating to his or her responsibilities in accordance with the "three lines of defence" principle.
+This process of risk management is critical to the QNB Group's continuing profitability and sustainability, and each individual within the QNB Group is accountable for the risk exposures relating to his or her responsibilities in accordance with the "three lines of defence" principle.

-QNB uses a risk adjusted return on capital ("RAROC") methodology (based on the Basel foundation's internal rating based approach) alongside Moody's Risk rating and portfolio management systems to assess corporate credits.
-These tools and techniques are evolving into sophisticated risk budgeting processes providing the Risk Committee and the Board of Directors with greater ability to control risk appetite, capital allocations and active monitoring of strategic targets.
+QNB uses a risk adjusted return on capital ("RAROC") methodology (based on the Basel foundation's internal rating-based approach) alongside Moody's risk rating and portfolio management systems to assess corporate credits, as well as risk-based decision-making processes to drive allocation, utilisation and management of capital resources.
+These tools and techniques provide the Risk Committee and the Board of Directors with the ability to control risk appetite, capital allocations and the active monitoring of strategic targets.

-QNB uses a leading asset-liability management ("ALM") and liquidity management solution to help optimise the management of the balance sheet and ensure risk monitoring and controls are of the highest standards.
+QNB uses a leading asset-liability management and liquidity management solution to help optimise the management of the balance sheet and ensure that risk monitoring and controls are of the highest standards.

-Operational risk has been enhanced with further implementation of data security systems, improved business continuity infrastructure and disaster recovery sites.
+Operational risk has been enhanced with further implementation of data security systems, continuous training and awareness, improved business continuity infrastructure and disaster recovery sites.
 The same risk governance impetus is scheduled to continue in line with the continued implementation of the QNB Group's business strategy.

-The QNB Group strategic risk management function has group-wide responsibility for portfolio management, group risk policy development and governance, asset/liability risk management, liquidity and market risk management, risk systems, projects, Basel III implementations, international capital adequacy assessment process ("ICAAP") and regulatory relationships.
+The QNB Group strategic risk management function has group-wide responsibility for portfolio management, enterprise risk standards, asset/liability risk management, liquidity and market risk management, risk systems, projects, ICAAP and regulatory relationships.
+Enterprise risk management standards are established in order to direct the overall internal control and governance activities, including risk model validations, and the establishment of relevant group policies in relation to principle risks and overall group risk classification.